bartbilliet/LiveTranslate.App/README.md

 4. Click *Stop* to stop listening to audio (which will also stop Azure Speech consumption).

 ## Known issues
-The app is currently only tested on Android Emulator, but could technically also work on iOS (although untested).
+- The app is currently only tested on Android Emulator, but could technically also work on iOS (although untested).

+## To do
+- Optimize the currently very poor user experience
+- Fix some bugs